GUIDE 2024

 Bottom Line for Grant Writers

 Grant writing is a complex blend of technical and creative writing.
-It, therefore, has to be perfected over time if the writer is to succeed in the long term.
+It, therefore, has to be perfected over time if the grant writer is to succeed in the long term.
 It has mental stress factors, so grant writers must take leave when necessary.

 What does it take to be a grant writer?

 To become a great grant writer, you need to have excellent communication skills and work well with people from various backgrounds.
-The grant process typically starts by reading through what grant is requested (i.e., research funding, community development), who’s asking it (the organization or individual), and why they need funding.
+The grant process typically starts by reading through what is requested (i.e., research funding, community development), who’s asking it (the organization or individual), and why they need funding.

 Is writing grants hard?